NeWA Member Federations

 United States Heavyweight Championship

 He entered with a whisper and went out like a shadow.
 We almost forgot to notice that he was gone, yet he made such a mark on many that there was no way he could be forgotten.
 It was a long time before he held a belt; even longer before he could be regarded as a true champion.
 Though betrayed at the hands of Stephen Greer, he was one of the few who called themselves a Misfit.
 It is a title as well as the name of a stable for the men that held it - most of them were to shape the destiny of the NeWA for the future.
+To beat him was a sign of good things to come; to lose was no disgrace.

 There were definitely stronger, faster, more technically sound wrestlers in the federation.
 Few were as smart; fewer were more patient, both inside and outside the ring.
 To face him in the ring was to face two opponents - the World's Original and the man in the mirror.
 He had a way of making an opponent look at himself, of making a person search out his inner demons and walk to the ring a little unsure of what mattered, mostly because the person that Boog most dealt with was himself; and his only real defeat in the NeWA would be when he lost that internal battle.